A few friends have recently asked about literature introducing

 ast = Node (Leaf "a") (Node (Leaf "b") (Node (Leaf "a") (Leaf "c")))

-in print $ flip evalState mempty $ runExceptT $ runAppM $ assignIndexToVariables ast vars
+in print $ flip evalState mempty $ runExceptT $ runAppM $ assignIndexToVariables ast vars> main

 Right (Node (Leaf 0) (Node (Leaf 1) (Node (Leaf 0) (Leaf 2))))